Ossi05/Azure-VM-in-Python/README.md

 When creating vm, it will automatically connect to it via SSH or RDP depending on which vm you created.
 Linux vm connects via ssh and Windows vm via RDP

+You can delete the vm with delete_vm.py file

 # How to setup

 1. In your terminal or command prompt, install the management libraries listed in requirements.txt